feliperami/feliperami/README.md

-# 🖐 Hi Everyone!
+# 🖐 Hi Everyone, I'm Felipe!

-I'm Felipe, I'm from Colombia and I'm Cybersecurity Specialist
+I'm from Colombia and I'm Cybersecurity Specialist

 Network and Information Security Specialist.
 I have five years of experience performing different roles in the areas of Cyber Security, Operating Systems, SIEM and Firewall Administration, Vulnerability, Threat Modeling and Cloud Security.
 Likewise, I have worked in various areas of security software, cloud infrastructure, ethical hacking, penetration testing with incident response capabilities  💯